-As a Lasallian Catholic school, the care and well-being of our children is central to our ethos.
+As a Lasallian Catholic school, pastoral care is central to our ethos and identity.
 Our Mission statement calls for all of us in the SJI International Community to work together to enable our children to become people of integrity and people that show care and concern for others.

 Pastoral care is an action that we all make as a community.
 We actively care for one another through key actions: